CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Printing.md

 ### Cutter Selection

-Before cutting make sure you have the right cutter selected by clicking the name of the Glowforge in the top right and selecting which machine you are using
+Before cutting make sure you have the right cutter selected by clicking the name of the Glowforge in the top right and selecting which machine you are using.

 ![image](/images/227.png)